Benguet is a landlocked province in the Cordillera Administrative Region (CAR) of the Philippines.

 On November 23, 1900, the American colonizers established the local civil government of Benguet through Act No. 49, with Canadian journalist H.P.
 Whitmarsh appointed as the province’s first governor.
 In 1908, Benguet became a sub-province of Mountain Province through Act No. 1876.
 Mining companies began their mining explorations during the 1930’s.
 Post-war development saw the construction of two of the country’s biggest dams at that time: Ambuklao and Binga.
 In 1966, Mountain Province was split into four independent provinces namely, Benguet, Mountain Province, Kalinga-Apayao and Ifugao.
 During the administration of President Ferdinand Marcos, Benguet became part of the Ilocos Region.
 On July 15, 1987, President Corazon Aquino issued Executive Order No. 220 creating the Cordillera Administrative Region which covers the four former sub-provinces of Mt.
 Province plus the province of Abra.
 (Main Source: Provincial Website)

 Go here to learn about famous people from Baguio-Benguet

 Economy of Benguet

 Benguet Province is one of the most progressive provinces in the Philippines.
-It is the foremost supplier of vegetables, not only in northern Luzon but also in Metro Manila.
-It is one of the most mineralized localities in the country with rich reserves of copper and gold.
+It is the foremost supplier of flowers and vegetables, not only in northern Luzon but also in Metro Manila.
+It is one of the most mineralized localities in the country with rich reserves in copper and gold.
 Its mining industry has been in operation since the 1930s.
 The weaving industry is also well-developed with some of its woven clothes being exported.
 Baguio City is the foremost educational, tourism and trading center in all of northern luzon.